waveygang/wfmash/README.md

 ### building from source

 The build is orchestrated with `cmake`.
 At least GCC version 9.3.0 is required for compilation.
 You can check your version via:

 ``` bash
 gcc --version
 g++ --version
 ```

 It may be necessary to install several system-level libraries to build `wfmash`.
-On `Ubuntu 20.04`, these can be installed using apt:
+On `Ubuntu 20.04`, these can be installed using `apt`:

 ```
 sudo apt install build-essential cmake libjemalloc-dev zlib1g-dev libgsl-dev libhts-dev